Human Osteology and Funeral Archaeology

 Master’s in Archaeological Science

-During the Master’s in Archaeological Science’s Human Osteoarchaeology track, students will learn about sub-fields within the field of Human Osteoarchaeology, including forensic archaeology, growth and development, taphonomy, and skeletal and dental metric and non-metric traits.
+During the Master’s in Archaeological Science track, students have the opportunity to learn about sub-fields within the field of Human Osteoarchaeology, including forensic archaeology, growth and development, taphonomy, and skeletal and dental metric and non-metric traits.
 Much emphasis is put on the sub-field of paleopathology, the diagnosis of diseases and abnormalities from the bones and teeth.
 These topics are addressed both in lectures and in hands-on laboratory settings.
-MSc students design their thesis research in collaboration with staff members and are expected to collect new data on a question of relevance for the field.
-Skeletal collections housed at the laboratory can be used, as can other sites/collections if permission and access can be granted in a timely fashion.